 - i.
-80% canopy cover six years following planting in the zones where trees and shrubs are planted - ii.
-Kahikatea forming 65% of the tree canopy (ie. 65% of the area where trees are planted, excluding those areas where trees are not planted) by year 35 - iii.
-90% of the full diversity of species planted remain in the planted areas six years following planting
+80% canopy cover six years following planting in the zones where trees and shrubs are planted: - ii.
+Kahikatea forming 65% of the tree canopy (ie. 65% of the area where trees are planted, excluding those areas where trees are not planted) by year 35; - An interim performance target of kahikatea forming 16% of the tree canopy (ie. 16% of the area where trees are planted, excluding those areas where trees are not planted) by or at year 10.
+Additional kahikatea will be planted in the areas where the kahikatea contribution to the canopy is less than 16%.

-- iv.
-The absence of any significant exotic weed infestations - v.
+- ##.iv.
+90% of the full diversity of species planted remain in the planted areas six years following planting: - iv.v.
+The absence of any significant exotic weed infestations; and - V.vi.
 No livestock are present in the kahikatea / swamp forest areas and mammalian pests are held to low densities causing minimal damage to swamp forest flora and fauna.